realmorg/realm/apps/web/src/pages/docs/learn/global-states.md

 description: Share data between elements using global states.
 ---

+## Sharing Data with Global States

-Sometimes you need to share data between elements.
-Realm provides a way to do this with global states.
-States management in Realm is straightforward and easy to use.
+In some cases, you need to share data between elements.
+Realm provides a straightforward and easy-to-use way to achieve this through global states management.

-## How to define a Global State?
+## How to Define a Global State

-You can define a global state with `<global-state>` tag.
-It's similar with <anchor-link href="/docs/learn/states">Element's State</anchor-link> but this time it's global.
-State that can be accessed from anywhere.
+You can define a global state with the `<global-state>` tag.
+It's similar to <anchor-link href="/docs/learn/states">Element's State</anchor-link>, but this time, it's global.
+This means that the state can be accessed from anywhere in your web apps.

-## Use case: Global Counter
+## Use Case: Global Counter

-Let's create a global counter that can be incremented and decremented, and display it in two different elements.
+Let's create a global counter that can be incremented and decremented and display its value in two different elements.

 ```html
 <global-state name="counter" type="number">0</global-state>